The New Zealand Institute

 9.1 Accounts Payable

-No sum of money payable on account of the Institute shall be paid unless paid by draft or cheque signed by any two members of Council or by one member of Council and countersigned by the Secretary or Treasurer.
+No sum of money payable on account of the Institute shall be paid unless paid by electronic transfer approved, or by draft or cheque signed, by any two members of Council or by one member of Council and countersigned and approved by the Secretary or Treasurer.

 9.1.1 All payments on account of the Institute shall be reported to the Council meeting immediately following the payment.